Rey Cometa

-Mario Alberto González (born March 11, 1983), better known by his ring name Rey Cometa (Spanish for "King Comet"), is a Mexican luchador (or professional wrestler), working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
+Mario Alberto González (born March 11, 1983), better known by his ring name Rey Cometa (Spanish for "King Comet"), is a Mexican professional wrestler, working for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
 Rey Cometa first gained national exposure when he worked for Asistencia Asesoría y Administración (AAA) from 2005 until 2008.
 In AAA, he was a part of the group Real Fuerza Aérea, consisting of young high flying wrestlers.
 As is usual with masked wrestlers in Mexico, Cometa's real name was not a matter of public record until he lost his mask in a match in September 2012.
 With his brother Espíritu Negro as Los Atrapa Sueños ("Dream Catchers"), they are one-time Mexican National Tag Team Champions and one-time Mexican National Trios Champions in their first reign (alongside Dulce Gardenia).
 He is also a former holder of the Mexican National Welterweight Championship.

 Professional wrestling career

 González was trained by Dragon de Oriente I, II, Kaoma Jr., and Atomico de Oro before making his debut on April 30, 1999, at the age of 16.
 Dragon de Oriente I originally worked as "Rey Cometa", but changed to "Dragon de Oriente I" in 1989.
 Dragon decided to give the "Rey Cometa" name to the best student in his class; initially González worked as "Rey Cometa Jr." but the "Junior" part was quietly dropped within a year of his debut.
 In 2003 Rey Cometa defeated his trainer Kaoma Jr. and Sarpa de Tigre in a Luchas de Apuesta (bet match) where both the losers had their hair shaved off after the match.
 During his time on the Mexican independent circuit Rey Cometa won the *Queretaro State Lightweight Championship once.